toddgaunt/bastionburrow.com/content/tetris-ai.md

 # Final Paper #

-This post was made using work I did for my formal paper I wrote for my AI class at UNH The paper can be downloaded and read [here](.static/tetris/paper.pdf).
+This post was made using work I did for my AI class at UNH The paper can be downloaded and read [here](.static/tetris/paper.pdf).
 Hope you enjoy reading it!